run-ai/docs/docs/Researcher/tools/dev-tensorboard.md

 # Connecting to TensorBoard

-Once you launch a Deep Learning workload using Run:AI, you may want to view its progress.
+Once you launch a Deep Learning workload using Run:ai, you may want to view its progress.
 A popular tool for viewing progress is [TensorBoard](https://www.tensorflow.org/tensorboard){target=_blank}.

-The document below explains how to use TensorBoard to view the progress or a Run:AI Job.
+The document below explains how to use TensorBoard to view the progress or a Run:ai Job.

 ## Submit a Workload

 When you submit a workload, your workload must save TensorBoard logs which can later be viewed.
 Follow [this](https://www.tensorflow.org/tensorboard/get_started){target=_blank} document on how to do this.
-You can also view the Run:AI sample code [here](https://github.com/run-ai/docs/blob/master/quickstart/unattended-execution/main.py){target=_blank}.
+You can also view the Run:ai sample code [here](https://github.com/run-ai/docs/blob/master/quickstart/unattended-execution/main.py){target=_blank}.

 The code shows: